adenprince/aruco-marker-joint-tracker/README.md

 # ArUco Marker Joint Tracker

 This program uses ArUco markers to track joints, such as on a robotic arm, and write their angle data to a CSV (comma-separated values) file.
+Collection time and marker rotation data are also collected.
 Video data can come from a camera or a pre-recorded video file.

 ## Usage